aelfric2/Whiskybasesearch/README.md

-Sure thing!
-Here is the 1:1 translation of the updated guide into English, tailored for international users or for your documentation.

 Installation Guide: Whiskybase Ultimate AI (V30.2) This script helps you analyze whisky information on any website at lightning speed.
 It cross-references data with your personal distillery database or evaluates it using state-of-the-art AI (Gemini 2.0 Flash).